08 Oct Conscious Breathing can change your Life!

 Each time you sit down to do this breathing, be aware that you are pressing the Reset button.
 In doing so, you’re telling your mind, heart and body to return to its original state of being.
 Balance.

 In a remarkably short period of time you will notice the extraordinary benefits it offers.
 Science backs this up.
 When you breathe in this area of your body in this way, you activate the Vagus Nerve, which then activates the Parasympathetic Nervous System.

 In general, you will feel more centered, calm, grounded and focused.
 You will not be as easily triggered, and if you are, you’ll be able to return to a balanced state quickly.
 You will find it much easier to Pause before reacting.
 Most important of all, you will feel in control of yourself, how you feel and how you let life affect you.

 Activate the body’s inherent wisdom

 Sometimes the heart and mind may have difficulty letting go of situation, memory or even a stressful day.
 Now you can engage the wisdom of your body to help the other aspects of your being achieve Balance.

 Conscious Breathing is an incredibly powerful way to de-stress and bring your mind, body and emotions back to a place of balance and inner peace.
 There are so many reputable sites online that teach relaxation breathing techniques.
 I really recommend that you take a little time to find one that you connect with, and then make a daily practice of using it.

-September 2020: Many parents and children are experiencing high levels of stress due to children returning to school during a pandemic.
+One final note: Many parents and children are experiencing high levels of stress due to the Covid-19 pandemic.
 Here’s a link to stress-reduction breathing techniques for children: 9 Mindfulness and Breathing Techniques for Children

 You may be interested in these Posts